dmcg/raspberry-strogonanoff/README.md

 Disclaimer
 ----------

-It works for me, but connecting stuff to your Raspberry Pi can blow it up.
+It works for me, but connecting stuff to your Raspberry Pi can destroy either end.
 If it does, no matter how negligent I've been, I'm sorry, but it's your problem.